akkartik/mu/subx/Readme.md

    also trigger checks.
-Here, tagging operands with the `imm32` type allows SubX to check that instructions have precisely the operand types they should. x86 instructions have 14 types of operands, and missing one causes all future instructions to go out off the rails, interpreting operands as opcodes and vice versa.
+Here, tagging operands with the `imm32` type allows SubX to check that instructions have precisely the operand types they should. x86 instructions have 14 types of operands, and missing one causes all future instructions to go off the rails, interpreting operands as opcodes and vice versa.
 So this is a useful check.

 1. Designing testable wrappers for operating system interfaces.
 For example,